-Urban areas are growing worldwide, and have great potential to be a haven for biodiversity and provide ecosystem services for people who live in cities.
-Since urban ecology is a relatively new field, surprisingly little is known about how urban development affects ecosystems, what are the best ways to protect biodiversity in cities, and how to design and manage urban green spaces like parts to have both environmental and social benefits.
-Using my background in ecology, methods pulled from geography, and collaborations with social scientists, I am working to address these knowledge gaps, focusing on three major research areas:
+Urban areas are growing worldwide, and have potential to be a haven for biodiversity and provide ecosystem services for people who live in cities.
+Since urban ecology is a relatively new field, surprisingly little is known about how urban development affects ecosystems, what are the best ways to protect biodiversity in cities, and how to design and manage urban green spaces to provide both environmental and social benefits.
+Using my background in field ecology, advanced statistical and spatial analyses, and collaborations with social scientists, I am working to address these knowledge gaps, focusing on the following research areas:

 Responses of plant communities to urban development

 Urban areas have many features that can influence plants, including smaller and less connected patches of remnant habitat, altered environmental conditions such as warmer temperatures, and introduced ornamental species.
 Understanding how these factors influence the abundance and diversity of plant species (and which factors have the biggest influence) can help to inform conservation and restoration in and around cities.